-In this preliminary analysis, the CPMI-IOSCO established that the PFMI apply to systemically important stablecoin arrangements that perform systemically important payment system functions 13 or other financial market infrastructure (FMI) functions that are systemically important.
+In this preliminary analysis, the CPMI-IOSCO established that the PFMI apply to systemically important stablecoin arrangements that perform systemically important payment system functions22 or other financial market infrastructure (FMI) functions that are systemically important.
+Further to their preliminary analysis, CPMI-IOSCO intend to determine which factors authorities may consider for assessing whether a stablecoin arrangement is systemically important.
 To the extent that systemically important stablecoin arrangements perform additional functions not covered by the PFMI, they will be subject to relevant standards for those functions in addition to the PFMI.

-The CPMI-IOSCO considered that, while it may be challenging for systemically important stablecoin arrangements, in particular for those that are partly or highly decentralised, to comply with the standards of the PFMI, systemically important stablecoin arrangements need to adapt to comply with them.
-In this regard, CPMI-IOSCO is considering the need for some clarification or interpretation to help explain how systemically important stablecoin arrangements may comply with the PFMI, but such clarification or interpretation would not change the underlying principles that apply to systemically important stablecoin arrangements.
-Further work will now be required by CPMI-IOSCO to supplement this preliminary analysis before a definitive statement on applicability of each of the individual PFMI principles to stablecoin arrangements can be made.
+In their preliminary analysis, the CPMI-IOSCO considered that, while it may be challenging for systemically important stablecoin arrangements, in particular for those that are partly or highly decentralised, to comply with the standards of the PFMI, systemically important stablecoin arrangements need to adapt to comply with them.
+In this regard, CPMI-IOSCO intend to further identify the main issues for systemically important stablecoin arrangements to comply with the PFMI.
+The CPMI and IOSCO are considering the need for some clarification or interpretation to help explain how systemically important stablecoin arrangements may comply with the PFMI, but such clarification or interpretation would not change the underlying principles that apply to